wp-plugins/spider-event-calendar/readme.txt

 *   Support for both 12-hour and 24-hour time options.
 *   All categories legend for displaying all events or returning to original state after hitting a specific category
 *   Support for recurring events
-*   Support for multiple calendars within a single page/post

 Upgrade to [WordPress Calendar Pro](http://web-dorado.com/products/wordpress-calendar.html) to add features: